 For most of us, the main question is “how much life insurance do you need?”.

 I commonly hear finance gurus and professionals recommend some multiple of your salary.

 Often times, it’s 10X – 12X.
-For example, Dave Ramsey says your life insurance policy should replace 10X your annual income.
+For example, financial guru Dave Ramsey says your life insurance policy should replace 10X your annual income.